 Is posting donated jewellery from Macclesfield secure?

 Yes.
-Everything travels by Royal Mail Special Delivery Guaranteed, which is tracked, insured and requires a signature on delivery.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Everything travels by Royal Mail Special Delivery Guaranteed, which is tracked, signed-for and requires a signature on delivery.
+Your parcel travels on Royal Mail Special Delivery, and Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post.

 How does GoldPaid value the items?